Solid locally analytic representations: Geometric interpretation of locally analytic representations

 \begin{proposition} Let $V\in \Mod_{\n{K}_{\sol}}(\n{D}^{la}(G,K))$, then

 where we use the involution of $\n{D}^{la}(G,K)$ to see both modules as left $\n{D}^{la}(G,K)$-modules.
-In other words, the duality functors as $K$-vector space or $\n{D}^{la}(G,K)$-module become the same (modulo a twist) in the category of quasi-coherent $\n{D}^{la}(G,K)$, e.q. in the category of solid locally analytic representations.
+In other words, the duality functors as $K$-vector spaces or quasi-coherent $\n{D}^{la}(G,K)$-modules are intertwined (modulo a twist) by the localization functor $j^*$.